 Task Code 11.2 – Safety Person

-This task code should be used when an additional person is required for safety reasons, for example groundwater sampling in a road way, active parking lot, or other location/situation addressed in the site health and safety plan.
+This task code should be used when an additional person is required for safety reasons, for example groundwater sampling in a road way, active parking lot, or other location/situation documented in the site health and safety plan.
 Travel time for the extra person is assigned to task code 11.1.1, one task maximum per event.
+Separate field notes are required documenting the times and activities performed by the safety person.

 4.12 Task Code 12 – Aquifer Pump Test (Task Codes 12.1 through 12.1.1.4)